 Still, the plot and direction are sometimes questionable.
 Especially toward the documentary’s conclusion, the presentation of the plot seems a bit muddled, even given the circumstances.
 Bishop and Brassard can’t be expected to make up information to fill in the gaps in their own knowledge, but the sense of hurried resolution doesn’t match the multiple conflicting stories.
 Further, as Bishop points out in the final moments of the film, there is an unwelcome favoring of the project’s internal problems and anxieties, almost completely failing to acknowledge the issues the situation revealed within the Shuar community.

 Aside from these small errors in using real-time documentary filming, Circus Ecuador is one of the strangest, most intense documentaries in my recent memory.
 Through the run-ins with countless gold-seeking parties, ayahuasca ceremonies and threats of murder and sex-trafficking, the story in Circus Ecuador often becomes so outrageous that it becomes surreal.
-It may not have been the story they wanted to tell or the story they could’ve told, but Bishop and Brassard have told a potent, unforgettable story nonetheless. –Connor Lockie
+It may not have been the story they wanted to tell or the story they could’ve told, but Bishop and Brassard have told a potent, unforgettable story nonetheless. –Audrey Lockie